 Born in southern Saskatchewan and raised on a farm there, Brown began his interest in social issues while at the University of Saskatchewan, where he served as secretary to the student union and President of the Saskatchewan Federation of Students.

-While articling with a Saskatchewan law firm, Brown was hired by the provincial Department of Labour as executive secretary to the Task Force on Workers' Compensation.
-He later became executive assistant to the Deputy Minister of Labour.
-While working with the government, he drafted precedent-setting Canadian legislation protecting workers against imminent danger — the right to refuse dangerous work.
-He also contributed his expertise and talents to the first Occupational Health Act in Canada.
+While articling with a Saskatchewan law firm, Brown was hired by the provincial Department of Labour as Executive Secretary to the Task Force on Workers' Compensation.
+He later became Executive Assistant to the Deputy Minister of Labour, in which role he drafted precedent-setting legislation that gave workers the right to refuse dangerous work.

 He has written and spoken extensively about public finances, debt and deficit issues, the changes in federal-provincial financing, public sector restructuring and the resulting changes in the economic and political structures of Canada that have occurred in the last decade.

 Brown is married to television journalist Tricia MacDonald.
 The father of 3 children, he and his family reside in Ottawa.